microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 But what if we cannot add the authentication layer or we want to save the login effort for the users ?
 How do we avoid the abuse of the copilot in this case?

-A common way is to adjust the prompt used in the 'answer_the_question_with_context' node to tell the model only answer the question if the answer can be found from the retrived context.
-But the testing result shows that even if we do so, the model will still answer the questions which are irrelevant to the context, especially when the question is a general question like "what is the capital of China ?" or chat history becomes longer.
+One common approach is to refine the prompts used in the 'answer_the_question_with_context' function to instruct the model to only respond if the answer can be sourced from the provided context.
+Despite this, test results indicate that the model may still respond to queries unrelated to the context, particularly with general inquiries such as "What is the capital of China?" or when chat histories extend over multiple interactions.

-A better way could be adding an extra LLM node to determine the relevance of the question to the copilot (in our case, the promptflow) and give a score to the relevance.
-Then we check the score, if the relevance score is lower than a threshold, we will skip the context retrieval step and directly return a message to the users to tell them that the question is not relevant to the copilot and suggest them to rephrase the question.
+A more effective strategy involves integrating an additional LLM node tasked with evaluating the relevance of a query to the copilot's capabilities (in this scenario, referred to as 'promptflow').
+This node assigns a relevance score to each query.
+Queries with a relevance score below a predetermined threshold would bypass the context retrieval phase, and the system would instead inform the user that their question is not pertinent to the copilot's functionality.
+Users would be encouraged to rephrase their queries for better alignment with the copilot's capabilities.

 You can find the specific code changes in the source of the promptflow copilot flow in [this folder](../../../examples/flows/chat/promptflow-copilot/).